SwiftCham/Computational_Theory/README.md

 - If the result is ≥ 1, the next bit is 1 (and subtract 1)
 - If the result is < 1, the next bit is 0

-This implementation relies on the sieve_of_eratosthenes function from Task 4 to generate the prime numbers.
+This implementation relies on the sieve_of_eratosthenes function from Task 4 to generate the prime numbers and uses the built-in Python math module [6]

 ## Task 6: Proof Of Work
 This task identifies English words with the greatest number of leading zero bits in their SHA256 hash, similar to the concept of
-"proof of work" used in current blockchain technologies.
+"proof of work" used in current blockchain technologies and described in Satoshi Nakamoto's original paper [7].

 **Implementation**

-The solution uses Pythons hashlib module to calculate SHA256 hashes and analyzes their binary representation:
+The solution uses Pythons hashlib module [8] to calculate SHA256 [1] hashes and analyzes their binary representation:
 ```python
 def get_sha256_hash(word: str) -> str:
     # Calculate the SHA256 hash of a given word